scaserini/hero-game/README.md

 **Breath-first Search**: used to create the fire animation.

-**Dijkstra's Algorithm**: the father of pathfinding algorithms, used by monsters to calculate the shortest path to the hero.
+**Dijkstra's Algorithm**: used by monsters to calculate the shortest path to the hero.

 You can find the game here: